selforganising/book/assignments/week1homework.md

 ##Chrome DevTools

 Start work on the [Discover DevTools](http://discover-devtools.codeschool.com/) course at Code School.
-The DevTools are going to be be essential for Week 2 and beyond.
+The DevTools are going to be be essential from Week 2 onwards.